-If the person diagnosed with dementia has already lost mental capacity and has not made a Lasting Power of Attorney, it will not be possible to make one now.
+If the person diagnosed with dementia has no power of attorney and they have already lost mental capacity, it will not be possible to make one now.
 Instead, you will need to apply to the Court of Protection for a Deputyship Order.
 It is advisable to instruct a lawyer to help you with the process, as it is both complicated, expensive and sometimes intrusive.

 Obtaining a deputyship order